feileo/dots/README.rst

 My neovim_ + oh-my-zsh_ + tmux_ configuration file.
 I will synchronize frequently.

-This is the favorite weapon of the terminal developer, like writing poetry in the garden.
+This is the favorite weapon for engineers who use terminals(recommend iTerm2_ or terminus_) for development, like writing poetry in the garden.

 It's my optimus, which includes: